Cop 9 Tax Investigation In London

-If you have been issued with a COP 9 notice it is because HMRC suspect you of serious tax fraud.
-COP 9 investigations are intrusive and time consuming and can become stressful if they aren’t managed properly.
+If you have been issued with a COP 9 notice it is because HMRC suspects you of serious tax fraud.
+COP 9 investigations are intrusive and time-consuming and can become stressful if they aren’t managed properly.

 We are Code of Practice 9 specialists with extensive experience dealing with HMRC investigations and we can help guide you through the process.

 COP 9 investigations are opened when HMRC suspect serious tax fraud.
 HMRC can go back as far as 20 years to reclaim tax and COP 9 investigations are only opened when HMRC expect to reclaim taxes in excess of £75,000 and often as much as £500,000.
 COP 9 investigations are civil investigations but failure to comply can result in a criminal investigation and prosecution.

 Under Code of Practice 9, individuals are given immunity from prosecution in exchange for a full and complete disclosure of all irregularities in their personal tax affairs via the Contractual Disclosure Facility (CDF).